DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "...No!"

-Rinne's cry echoed throughout whirlpool of white smoke.
+Rinne's cry echoed throughout the whirlpool of white smoke.

-"It was really close call, you know?...
+"It was a really close call, you know?...
 I... really didn't know what to do when Kai let go of my hand..."

 "It is good that I was alone in that."

 "Eh!?"

-He took out pain killers from his pouch and took few of these pills.
+He took out pain killers from his pouch and took a few of the pills.

 ![Rinne and wounded Kai](./p081.jpg)

-Using his right hand, which was in a far better shape than his completely immobile left hand, he placed his palm against onto girl's hand.
+Using his right hand, which was in a far better shape than his completely immobile left hand, he placed his palm against onto the girl's hand.

 "As long as it keeps you safe."